-Time-poor Aussies are swapping personal trainers for tablets by embracing living room workouts, aided by the growing wealth of online tools and how-to videos, according to new research commissioned by nbn.
+Time-poor Aussies are swapping personal trainers for tablets by embracing living room workouts.
+They are aided by the growing wealth of online tools and how-to videos, according to new research commissioned by nbn.

-The research also reveals almost two-thirds of those surveyed (62 percent) prefer to exercise in their living room than in the gym, with majority admitting they train at home because it’s free (95 per cent) and convenient (94 per cent).
+The research also reveals almost two-thirds of those surveyed (62 per cent) prefer to exercise in their living room than in the gym, with the majority admitting they train at home because it’s free (95 per cent) and convenient (94 per cent).

 To provide the nation with some homegrown inspiration, nbn has teamed up with fitness expert, Tim Robards to create a series of nbn Virtual Trainer workout films.
 Combining Tim’s fitness prowess with the latest trends from animalistic moves to Bollywood-inspired dancing, these 30-minute long workouts are designed to be streamed from the comfort of your home over fast broadband.

 Tim Robards, The Robards Method

 Virtual Trainer, fitness expert and chiropractor, Tim Robards says:

 “Whether it’s stiletto aerobics streamed in from Brazil or the latest Hollywood workout, there is now a wealth of information at our fingertips, using technology to help make fitness fun and easy.
 With the research showing half of all Aussies start increasing their exercise in Spring in preparation for the summer months, it made perfect sense to launch the nbn Virtual Trainer sessions while exercise is top of mind for the nation.
 The workouts are designed to give busy, on-the-go Aussies no matter where they are, the chance to connect with health and fitness experts online from the comfort of their home.”